TadiT7/treble_experimentations_wiki/Google-Pixel-4-and-Pixel-4-XL.md

 **Device:** Pixel 4 XL

 **Summary:** I tested the quack vanilla versions until v213.
-Almost everything works (wlan, mobile connection, camera etc) and the rom is very stable on this phone.
+Mostly everything works (wlan, mobile connection, camera etc) and the rom is very stable on this phone.
 Nevertheless the wlan connection isn't so stable even with full signal strength.
+NFC and Bluetooth are broken.
 I can't say anything about bugs in the gapps version for this phone because i refuse to use Builds with Gapps.